What Are Wisdom Teeth -- and Why Do They Cause Problems?

 Understanding why wisdom teeth cause problems requires a brief look at human evolution.
 Our early ancestors had larger jaws to accommodate a rough diet of unprocessed plants, raw meat, and fibrous roots that required extensive chewing.
 Those larger jaws easily accommodated 32 teeth, including the four third molars.

 Over thousands of generations, as human diets became softer and more processed, our jaws gradually shrank -- but the genetic blueprint for 32 teeth remained.
 The result is a mismatch: modern human jaws typically have room for 28 teeth, leaving the four wisdom teeth without adequate space to erupt.
-A 2020 anthropological study in the American Journal of Physical Anthropology found that jaw length has decreased by approximately 12% over the past 10,000 years while tooth size has remained essentially unchanged.
+Anthropological research comparing pre- and post-agricultural populations shows significant jaw shrinkage; for example, Lower Nubian populations displayed a 22% reduction in mandibular corpus length following the transition to agriculture approximately 10,000 years ago, while tooth size remained essentially unchanged.
 This mismatch explains why impacted wisdom teeth are so common in modern populations -- and why the problem is rare in archaeological remains from hunter-gatherer populations.

 Signs Your Wisdom Teeth Need to Come Out